hays13/nyt-recipe-helper/README.md

 ![Recipe example showing allergen detection (Example 2)](images/example2.png)

 ## Features
-- Automatically extracts ingredient lists from NYT Cooking recipes
+- Automatically extracts ingredient lists and preparation steps from NYT Cooking recipes
-- Uses the ChatGPT API to detect allergens in natural language
+- Uses the ChatGPT API to detect allergens and uncommon kitchen equipment
-- Displays icons for allergens just above the "Total Time" section
+- Displays allergen icons and an "Equipment Needed" section in the recipe metadata
-- Clean integration with the site's layout
+- Clean integration with the site’s layout
 - Built with Manifest V3, JavaScript, Flask, and OpenAI API

 ## Installation (Developer Mode)